Pulover/PuloversMacroCreator/Documentation/Faq.md

 Yes, just check the *Always Active* option in the main window.

-### Can I open an .ahk file in PMC to edit it?

-Parsing an .ahk script is not possible but you have the option to *Include PMC Code* for exported scripts so you can read it back from the .ahk file using PMC.

 ### Can I use another AHK script to record / play Macros in PMC?

 Your script must use the Send command with a higher level to execute the Hotkeys in PMC.
 Put these two lines on top of it.